 News - May 2012 - College of Liberal Arts & Sciences

-»Eva Nunez, World Languages and Literatures faculty, presented an invited lecture, "Ten Most Asked Questions About the History of the Spanish Language," at the Department of Romance Languages, University of Oregon, Eugene in May.
+»Eva Nunez, World Languages and Literatures faculty, presented an invited lecture, "Fundamentals of the History of the Spanish Language," at University of Washington, Seattle, during May and at University of California, Irvine, in April.

-»Leni Zumas, English faculty, authored a novel, The Listeners, published by Tin House Books, May 2012.
+»Leni Zumas, English faculty, read from her new novel, The Listeners, at Powell's Books, Portland, May 16.